 As a stage director her innovative, modern and zany adaptations of the standard and contemporary operatic repertoire include Bernstein’s Trouble in Tahiti, Humperdinck’s Hänsel und Gretel, Mozart’s Impresario, Offenbach’s RSVP: or a Musicale at Mr. Cauliflower’s and Mozart’s Cosi fan tutte.
 Recent productions include the first university production of Einstein on the Beach by Philip Glass and Robert Wilson (abridged), a film adaptation of Missy Mazzoli's Song from the Uproar, four chamber operas by American composer Robert Xavier Rodriguez, La Curandera, Monkey See Monkey Do, Tango and Concert Suite from Frida as well as her acclaimed Quentin Tarantino inspired production of Donizetti’s Don Pasquale for CSUSB.
 Additional credits include the Bizet/Brook La Tragédie de Carmen for Opera on Tap San Francisco, Bernstein’s Candide for Pasadena Opera, and Maria de Buenos Aires by Astor Piazzolla for Cal State San Bernardino.
 In 2012 Stacey assisted Canadian director Kelly Robinson on Mozart’s Don Giovanni at the Banff Centre for the Arts.
 She has also collaborated on several productions with dancer/choreographer FaithJensen-Ismay of the critically acclaimed San Diego Dance Company, Mojalet DanceCollective.

 She holds a Doctorate in Contemporary Music Performance from University of California, San Diego, and Master of Music in Vocal Performance from Manhattan School of Music and a Bachelor of Music in Vocal Performance from the University of Toronto.
 She is currently Professor of Music and Director of Opera Theatre at California State University, San Bernardino.
-Professional affiliations and memberships include AGMA, Canadian Actors Equity and NATS.
+Professional affiliations and memberships include AGMA, Canadian Actors Equity, NATS and The Recording Academy.